Ian McKay

 Ian John McKay, VC (7 May 1953 – 12 June 1982) was a British Army soldier and a posthumous recipient of the Victoria Cross, the highest award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Born in Wortley, near Barnsley, South Yorkshire, McKay was the eldest of the three sons of Kenneth John McKay, a steel worker, and Freda Doreen Hargreaves.
 He was educated at Rotherham Grammar School.

 McKay left school at seventeen and in August 1970 enlisted in the Army, training as a paratrooper.
-Posted to the 1st Battalion, the Parachute Regiment (1 Para) in early 1971, he served in Northern Ireland, where he is remembered as "Soldier T", Germany, and the United Kingdom.
+Posted to the 1st Battalion, the Parachute Regiment (1 Para) in early 1971, he served in Northern Ireland, Germany, and the United Kingdom.

+On 30 January 1972, McKay was part of a patrol on the streets of Derry involved in the killing of unarmed civilians known as Bloody Sunday.
+In official reports concerning the massacre he is referred to as Private T. An inquiry concluded that McKay was likely responsible for firing the shot which wounded Patrick Brolly.
+However, the inquiry determined that he was the only soldier present who had not fired indiscriminately, had a valid reason to fire, and had not intended to shoot Brolly.
+The inquiry found that if he did fire the shots which wounded Brolly, he unintentionally hit him while aiming at another man who was throwing bottles containing acid at him.

 By April 1982 he was platoon sergeant of 4 Platoon, B Company, 3rd Battalion, The Parachute Regiment, and deployed with his unit for service in the Falklands War.
-He was killed during the Battle of Mount Longdon, when the deed described below took place, for which he was awarded the Victoria Cross.
+He was killed during the Battle of Mount Longdon, for which he was awarded the Victoria Cross.